Hopelezz/FirstIssuesApp/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-I intend for this to be used for people are are interested in open source.
+I intend for this to be for people who are interested in open source.
 The Good-First-Issue tag on GitHub is a great place to start.
 Sometimes as a new beginner this can be hard to find.
-This app is meant to be an easy way to to filter the noise.
+This app is meant to be an easy way to highlight those first issues.

 <p align="right">(<a href="#top">back to top</a>)</p>